Where is the love of God in Calvinism?

 Calvin and Augustine

 Reformed theologians credit John Calvin with creating the essential points of Calvinist theology.
 However, it is commonly agreed upon that the core principles of Calvinism were first taught by Augustine centuries before Calvin.
 Augustine was the “Father of Roman Catholic Theology,” but oddly he is claimed by Catholics and Protestants alike as the greatest of theologians.
-As we shall see, much of Calvin’s teaching is “warmed-over Catholicism” [Hunt, p.
+As we shall see, much of Calvin’s teaching is “warmed-over Catholicism” [Dave Hunt – What Love is This? p.
 36].

 John Calvin: His Early Life

 John Calvin was born July 10, 1509, in Noyon, France, about an hours drive from Paris, as Jean Chauvin.

 Calvin’s father was a notary and employed by the local Roman Catholic Cathedral.
 The family was devoutly Catholic, favored by the bishop, and Jean (later John) was added to the cathedral payroll when only 12 years old.
 Remarkably, he continued in the employ of the Roman church for 13 years, even preserving his position for one year after converting to Protestantism.